Prepping for the Stagecoach

 Discover a career at Wells Fargo

 Prepping for the Stagecoach is a two-day development and simulation workshop aimed at exposing students to possible career paths at Wells Fargo and the responsibilities of a financial analyst.
-You will have the opportunity to participate in a team-based business case study competition with the chance to win up to $2,000 in book scholarships.
+You will have the opportunity to participate in a team-based business case study competition with the chance to win up to $2,000 in grand prizes.

 During the Program you will also develop your professional network, attend presentations led by senior executives, and obtain early exposure to Lines of Business within Wells Fargo.
 Based on your prior experiences and interests, participants will have the opportunity to interview for our 8-10 week summer internship.

 Please view a list of available participating Wells Fargo Lines of Business below.

 Participating Lines of Business